cupOJoseph/nerite-docs/docs/user-docs/borrowing-and-liquidations.md

 Yes, they are represented as a NFT (ERC-721), hence easily transferable between wallets.
 When you send the NFT you also send full access to your Trove and all the funds within it.&#x20;

-Please note that more advanced strategies like ‘selling’ Trovess on secondary markets like OpenSea comes with inherent risks, and caution is advised.
+Please note that more advanced strategies like 'selling' Trovess on secondary markets like OpenSea comes with inherent risks, and caution is advised.

 ### How do I loop my exposure?